 In many ways, Russia has become a failed state.
 An incredible 87 percent of the country’s wealth is now owned by the richest 10 percent.
 There has been speculation of late that Russian President Vladimir Putin is now the richest man in the world, and he’s not the only one of his countrymen who has prospered this century from what has become one of the world’s largest kleptocracies.

 What all this adds up to is that a dangerous transformation has occurred.
 Russia has gone from being a global superpower to a somewhat insignificant state — not counting its nuclear arsenal — with a failing economy.
 But somewhere during this devolution, Russia became something else: the world’s most significant, dangerous, well-armed, well-funded and most profitable cartel in the world.

 To understand the unfolding Trump/Russia scandal, we must take off our Cold War blinders and see Russia as it truly is today: a cartel of wealthy oligarchs from Russia, Azerbaijan and Turkey manipulating the world’s political systems in order to maintain its cash flow, which, for the most part, stems from the sale of natural resources.
-Or put another way, the Trump/Russia scandal and the DNC/Clinton campaign email hacking was never about global politics.
-It was simply a matter of money, and more specifically, the money Putin and his fellow kleptocrats derive from the export of their respective countries’ oil and natural gas.
+Or put another way, the Trump/Russia scandal and the DNC/Clinton campaign email hacking were never about global politics.
+They were simply a matter of money, and more specifically, the money Putin and his fellow kleptocrats derive from the export of their respective countries’ oil and natural gas.

 Putin’s cash cow

 Fulfilling Europe’s energy needs is Putin’s primary source of income, both personally and for the nation he oversees.